A receiver represents an endpoint for receiving events.

 Body(string) |

 Get a field from the request body by path.
-Fails if the header does not exist, in which case the record will not be saved. | Body("deeply.nested.path") |
+Fails if the field does not exist; in that case, the record will not be saved. | Body("deeply.nested.path") |

 1000 |